Linda Godfrey

-Linda Keren Godfrey is a South African engineer who is a Principal Scientist at the Council for Scientific and Industrial Research in South Africa.
-She is a specialist in the circular economy.
-She was elected a Fellow of the Royal Academy of Engineering in 2025.
+Linda Keren Godfrey is a Principal Scientist at the Council for Scientific and Industrial Research in South Africa.
+She is a specialist in waste management and the circular economy in a developing country, or global south, context.
+She was elected a Fellow of the Royal Academy of Engineering and a member of the International Resource Panel in 2025.

 Early life and education

-Godfrey studied chemistry at Rhodes University.
-She earned a master's in hydrogeology at the University of the Free State.
-Godfrey earned her doctorate in engineering at the University of KwaZulu-Natal, where she studied waste data.
+Godfrey majored in chemistry and geology, earning her Bachelor of Science (BSc) and BSc Honours degrees with distinction from Rhodes University.
+She obtained a Master's degree in hydrogeology with distinction from the University of the Free State.
+Godfrey earned her Doctorate in civil engineering from the University of KwaZulu-Natal, where she researched the role of waste data and information in integrated waste management.